I, Claudius, Speaking.

 The danger of this is that if you tell people that you are HIV positive early in the meeting and they refuse to continue in a relationship with you, very soon you will find yourself in a position where many random people who have not demonstrated the ability to keep that very personal knowledge about you in secrecy.

-Loss of Control over Stealth - Complete Despair
+Losing Control of Secrecy - Complete Despair

 As the percentage of people who know their serology grows, the amount of control over who knows and who does not know decreases.